 OUTSTANDING BOOK AWARD

-The award will be presented at the DIC annual luncheon in November 2024 in San Francisco, CA. This award includes a $500 monetary award.
+The award will be presented at the DIC annual luncheon in November 2025.
+This award includes a $500 monetary award.

 PAST BOOK AWARD WINNERS